$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Construction of the homology classes

-\begin{remark} We notice that the local system $\phi^{-n}$ counts the monodromy around the symmetric points $(k,2n-k)$ with opposite signs.
-This means that the circle around these punctures lifts towards a closed curve in the covering.
-Using this argument for all the circles, we conclude that $\bar{L}$ lifts to a closed Lagrangian in the covering $C^{-n}_{2n-1,(n-1)(N-1)}$. \end{remark}
+If we consider one circle around two punctures, it lifts towards a closed curve in the covering.
+This is due to the fact that we have no relative twisting on such a circle (since we have just one particle), and also the local system counts the monodromy of the loop given by this circle around the symmetric points $(k,2n-k)$ with opposite signs (as shown in the right hand side of figure \ref{Picturemon}). \end{remark} Using this argument for all the circles, we conclude that $\bar{L}$ lifts to a well defined Lagrangian in the covering $\tilde{C}^{-n}_{2n,(n-1)(N-1)+1}$.